BryceLagerberg/Login-System/README.md

 Have added an app panel that is accessable through an expand button that reveals itself when the cursor nears the right side of the profile form.
 Have added a budget tracker app to the app panel that is currently partly usable and my main focus at this time.

+6/8/21 UPDATE: Budget Tracker is now almost completely functional, only need to finish the delete transaction button in the edit transactions tab.

 #THINGS THAT HAVE BEEN DONE/FIXED AND UPLOADED----------------------------------------------------------------------------